n-category = (n,n)-category

 Grothendieck considered among other things, the notion of -groupoids and -groupoids, homotopy types and how to model them, homology and cohomology theories defined on categories of models and schematisation of homotopy types.
 This last is an attempt to define homotopy theory relative to a base ring, say, such that over ordinary homotopy theory is recovered.

 Pursuing Stacks is composed of (if memory serves correctly) three themes.
 The first was homotopy types as higher (non-strict) groupoids.
 This part was first considered in Grothendieck’s letters to Larry Breen from 1975, and is mostly contained in the letter to Daniel Quillen which makes up the first part of PS (about 12 pages or so).
-Georges Maltsiniotis has extracted Grothendieck’s proposed definition for a weak ∞-groupoid, and there is work by Dimitri Ara towards showing that this definition satisfies the homotopy hypothesis.
+Georges Maltsiniotis has extracted Grothendieck's proposed definition for a weak ∞-groupoid, and there is by Dimitri Ara (Ara 10) towards showing that this definition satisfies the homotopy hypothesis.

 The other parts (not entirely inseparable) are the first thoughts on derivators, which were later taken up in great detail in Grothendieck’s 1990-91 notes (see there for extensive literature relating to derivators, the first 15 of 19 chapters of Les Dérivateurs are themselves available), and the ‘schematisation of homotopy types’, which is covered by work of Bertrand Toën, Gabriele Vezzosi and others on homotopical algebraic geometry (e.g. HAG I, HAG II) using simplicial sheaves on schemes.
-This has taken off with work of Jacob Lurie, Charles Rezk and others dealing with derived algebraic geometry, which is going far ahead of what I believe Grothendieck envisaged.
+This has taken off with work of Jacob Lurie, Charles Rezk and others dealing with (infinity,1)-topos theory and derived algebraic geometry, which is going far ahead of what Grothendieck probably envisaged.

 During correspondence with Grothendieck in the 80s, André Joyal constructed what we now call the Joyal model structure on the category of simplicial sets to give a basis to some of the ideas being tossed around at the time.